avadhani123/SI-363-Midterm/README.md

 ## Instructions

 We have provided a `.zip` file on Canvas (in the directory **Files > Midterm Assignment**) called `SI364midterm.zip`.
-This contains the file `SI364midterm.py` that includes some view functions, some models, some setup code, some comments to indicate what you may need to add and how to organize your code, and a `templates` directory with 2 templates inside.
-It does NOT include all of the setup code necessary for an app to run.
+This contains the file `SI364midterm.py` that includes some view functions, some models, some setup code, some comments to indicate what you may need to add and how to organize your code, a `templates` directory with 2 templates inside, and a sample `README.md` template.
+The `SI364midterm.py` file does NOT include all of the setup code necessary for an app to run.

 You should add to the `SI364midterm.py` file and the `templates/` files to accumulate points, to fulfill the requirements listed below.